dpauldac/NLProc-Proj-M-SS25/README.md

 # RAG Project – Summer Semester 2025
+## Overview
+This repository hosts the code for a project on building and experimenting with Retrieval-Augmented Generation (RAG) systems.
 A simple and extensible local Retrieval-Augmented Generation (RAG) system using FAISS and SentenceTransformers and T5.
 It supports `.txt`, `.md`, and `.pdf` files.

 ## 🚀 Features